 The TU Delft Extension School offers Continuing Education Units for this course.
 Participants who successfully complete the course requirements will earn a Certificate of Completion and are eligible to receive 2.5 Continuing Education Units (2.5 CEUs).

-This course is at an advanced level.
-Therefore, familiarity with the Circular Economy and Circular Building Environment, as introduced in our MOOCs, is highly recommended.
+Familiarity with the Circular Economy or Circular Building Environment, as introduced in our MOOCs, is recommended.

 If you have any questions about this course or the TU Delft online learning environment, please visit our Help & Support page.